How to Create a Web Page with HTML5 and CSS

 The alt="" attribute is REQUIRED on all images that you add to a web page!!
 Include a brief description of the image between the quotations.

-You should also include the width and height of the image.
+You should not include the width and height of the image.

 Copy and paste the code in drk red into your HTML code in the space left after the 2nd paragraph.
 You may need to create the space.